leo-brewin/adm-bssn-numerical/road-map.md

 ## cadabra/adm-eqtns.tex

-Creates a json file that defines all of the ADM initial data and evolution equations in terms of the metric and extrinsic tensors and their partial derivatives.
+Creates a json file that defines all of the ADM initial data and evolution equations in terms of the metric and extrinsic curvature tensors and their partial derivatives.

 ```sh
  reads